 Toni Jennings Exceptional Education Institute (TJEEI) is dedicated to preparing and retaining exceptional student education teachers and related professional educators who serve children and adults with special needs.
 In collaboration with Central Florida partners, TJEEI provides families of children with disabilities, UCF faculty and students, and educators access to current information, resources and opportunities.
 Through teaching and research clinics, UCF faculty and students associated with the institute offer services to students with disabilities and their families focused on assessment, behavior, reading, mathematics and community counseling.

-Do you need help with organization, planning, memory, or other executive functioning issues?
-Starting in Fall 2020, we will provide coaching sessions that include assessments and personalized strategies for success.
-Sessions will be conducted on UCF campus or online platforms such as Zoom.
-Our coaches will develop a personalized, comprehensive plan to address specific strategies to bolster students' academic performance.
+Do you need help with organization, planning, memory, anxiety, or other executive function issues.
+Project FOCUS (Focusing, Organizing, Coaching, Undergraduates for Success) will provide coaching sessions that include assessments and personalized strategies for success.
+Assessment sessions are conducted on the UCF campus and coaching sessions are online.
+Our coaches will work with students to develop a personalized, comprehensive plan to address specific strategies to bolster students' academic performance.

 Financial assistance is available.